frectal/openhealthcommons/featured-users.md

 | [ouzor.github.io](http://ouzor.github.io) | Juuso Parkkinen | Data scientist |
 | [derekogle.com](http://derekogle.com/) | Derek Ogle | Professor of Mathematical Sciences and Natural Resources |

+More to come..

+Please suggest more ideas on our github issues or gitter room